metabase/metabase/docs/configuring-metabase/caching.md

 Use a query’s average execution time to determine how long to cache the query's results.

 - **Minimum query duration**: Metabase will cache this question if it has an average query execution time greater than this many seconds.
-- **Multiplier**: Metabase will cache questions with an average query execution time greater than this many seconds.
+- **Multiplier**: To determine how long each cached result should stick around, we take that query's average execution time and multiply that by what you input here.
+The result is how many seconds the cache should remain valid for.
 For example, if a question takes on average 10 seconds to return results, and you set a multiplier of 100, Metabase will store the cache for 10 x 100 seconds: 1,000 seconds (~16 minutes).

+Metabase will recalculate a query's average execution time whenever it runs the query to refresh the cached results.

 On [Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans, you can view querying and caching stats in the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection.